-Our specialist road traffic offences team understands that the potential loss of your driving license can have a severe affect on your personal, family and business life.
+Our specialist road traffic offences team understands that the potential loss of your driving licence can have a severe effect on your personal, family and business life.

 Here at IMD Solicitors we are committed to providing a professional and practical approach to ensure that we limit the chances of fines, points on your license or even losing your license.